nljohnso/PairList/README.md

 PairList
 ========

 PairList acts like an ArrayList, but it will allow the additions of pairs of types which is represented by the Pair<?, ?> class.
-Since PairList implements java generics no primitive types will be allowed use.
+Since PairList implements java generics no primitive types will be allowed.
+PairList includes pretty much all ArrayList methods.

 Initializing PairList:
 ======================